 Feedback on completed homework will be prompt and clear.
-Sometimes teachers will write brief comments on pieces of work, sometimes work will be initialled/stamped and sometimes feedback will be given verbally.
+Teachers will write brief comments to feedback on work submitted.
 A record will be made of children who have successfully completed homework on a regular basis.
 The staff and governors are committed to the importance of sharing the learning that takes place at school with parents.
 As a result of this commitment, we will follow up children who do not complete homework or forget their reading books or homework books.
-If this becomes a regular occurrence, they may be asked to complete their homework at another time e.g. during EMA, assembly time or at break time.
-The child's parents will be contacted so that we can check why this is happening and to discuss how best to proceed with homework.
+If this becomes a regular occurrence, then his/her parents will be contacted and the problem discussed.
 It is important that we recognise those children who consistently complete the homework that they are set, in order to show that we value their work and effort.
-The school's current systems of rewards; stamps, stickers and house points will be used to recognise pupil's efforts.
+The school's current systems of rewards through stickers and house points will be used to recognise pupil's efforts.